-- All above-ground piping must be secured with wall brackets to isolate and reduce flex/movement of larger meter sets and piping. - There shall be no metal-to-metal contact of bracket supports to reduce corrosion and wear.
-A padded rubber or synthetic pad must be placed around the area being secured, separating the pipe from the physical bracket. - All slugs/coupons resulting from a hot-tap of any kind must be retrieved and provided to UES for inspection. - 7.
-UES must witness all hot taps.
+- All above-ground piping must be secured with wall brackets to isolate and reduce flex/movement of larger meter sets and piping. - There shall be no metal-to-metal contact between the gas piping and of bracket supports to reduce corrosion and wear.
+A padded rubber or synthetic pad must be placed around the area being secured, separating the pipe from the physical bracket. - There shall be no metal to concrete contact.
+Where piping or metal bollards penetrate concrete, they shall be sleeved with PVC to

-8. Pressure Testing:

-- All pipeline repairs or construction requiring installation of a new service line will require pressure testing as follows: - Each segment of a service line (other than plastic) must be leak tested in accordance with 49 CFR 192.511 before being placed in service.
+- prevent metal to concrete contact. - There shall be no bracket supports under gas meter assemblies.
+Gas meters shall be supported from only piping to allow ease of removal and installation. - All slugs/coupons resulting from a hot-tap of any kind must be retrieved and provided to UES for inspection.
+Coupons must include the date, contractor name, and project name. - 7.
+UES must witness all hot taps. - 8.
+Pressure Testing: - All pipeline repairs or construction requiring installation of a new service line will require pressure testing as follows: - Each segment of a service line (other than plastic) must be leak tested in accordance with 49 CFR 192.511 before being placed in service.
 If feasible, the service line connection to the main must be included in the test; if not feasible, it must be given a leakage test at the operating pressure when placed in service.
-(Nat Gas Meter Manual) - Each segment of a service line (other than plastic) intended to be operated at a pressure of at least 1 psi gage but not more than 40 psi gage must be given a leak test at a pressure of not less than 50 psi gauge. - Each segment of a service line (other than plastic) that is intended to be operated at pressures of more than 40 psi gauge must be tested to at least 90 psi gauge, except that each segment of a steel service line stressed to 20 percent or more of SMYS must be tested in accordance with §192.507 of this subpart. - When conducting this test, there must be a means to monitor pressure throughout the duration of the test.
-The pressure must be recorded every 10 minutes for the duration of the test. - 9.
-X-Rays: 100% at valves and 10% of inline piping, above and below ground.
+(Nat Gas Meter Manual) - Each segment of a service line (other than plastic) intended to be operated at a pressure of at least 1 psi gage but not more than 40 psi gage must be given a leak test at a pressure of not less than 50 psi gauge. - Each segment of a service line (other than plastic) that is intended to be operated at pressures of more than 40 psi gauge must be tested to at least 90 200 psi gauge, except that each segment of a steel service line stressed to 20 percent or more of SMYS must be tested in accordance with §192.507 of this subpart.
+Hot tap connections shall be tested from the

+- connection to the valve for a minimum of 1-hour.
+Segments from the valve downstream shall be tested for a minimum of 24-hours. - When conducting this test, there must be a means to monitor pressure throughout the duration of the test.
+The pressure must be recorded every 10 minutes for the duration of the test. - X-Rays: 100% at valves and 10% 20% of inline piping, above and below ground.